Publications

-Amy Vulpio focuses her practice on creditor and debtor representation, bankruptcy appellate work and bankruptcy and commercial litigation.
-Amy’s experience representing both creditors and debtors gives her the breadth of perspective needed to advise her clients as to the motivations of the party across the table.
+Amy Vulpio focuses her practice on creditor and debtor representation, bankruptcy appellate work and bankruptcy-related commercial litigation.
+Her experience representing both creditors and debtors gives her the breadth of perspective needed to advise her clients as to the priorities and motivations of the party across the table.
 Using this understanding, Amy works closely with her clients to formulate creative legal strategies and helps her clients achieve their goals through negotiation or litigation.

 Amy also has broad experience with debtor representation, including facilitating out-of-court workouts, preparing bankruptcy petitions, filing and prosecuting claims objections and prosecuting preference and fraudulent conveyance actions.